 Delicate and esthetic slender crystals of calcite are perched in a jackstraw jumble on purple Fluorite.
 Despite a few cleaved tips this still displays super well.
 Classic old time specimen, this sort of material is now quite uncommon.

-Calcite enclosing Chalcopyrite
+HOLD Calcite enclosing Chalcopyrite

 Faraday Mine, Farady Township, Bancroft District, Hastings County